Student Support Services Policy

 Where the delivery method offered by the College does not suit the individual learning needs of that student the College will identify a better alternative for that student, including referring them to other providers or helping them find a more suitable course.

-Or conditionally accept an enrolment pending demonstration that the student can be successful in that course/delivery mode combination with the support ACCM is able to deliver as a distance provider.
+For this reason we may decline to accept an enrolment, or conditionally accept an enrolment pending demonstration that the student can be successful in that course/delivery mode combination with the support ACCM is able to deliver as a distance provider.

 If a student has enrolled and commenced training, and further developments indicate our programs or delivery method are not suited (or in the best interest of the learner), ACCM College will work with the learner and/or employer to refer them to other providers or helping them find a more suitable course.